NiklasPor/nx-remotecache-azure/README.md

 ## Run it 🚀

-Running builds should now the storage or retrieval from the remote cache:
+Running builds should now show the storage or retrieval from the remote cache:

 ```
 ------------------------------------------------------------------------